US, UK leaders raise fresh alarms about Chinese espionage | Law-Order

 US, UK leaders raise fresh alarms about Chinese espionage

-We need to act.
-A spokesman for the Chinese embassy in Washington, Liu Pengyu, said in an emailed statement that China firmly opposes and combats all forms of cyber attacks and called US accusations groundless.In a nod to current tensions between China and Taiwan, Wray said any forcible takeover of Taipei by Beijing would would represent one of the most horrific business disruptions the world has ever seen.
-Last week, the US governments director of national intelligence said there were no indications Chinese President Xi Jinping was poised to take Taiwan by military force.
+We will never encourage, support or condone cyber attacks, the statement said.In a nod to current tensions between China and Taiwan, Wray also said during his speech that any forcible takeover of Taipei by Beijing would would represent one of the most horrific business disruptions the world has ever seen.
+Last week, the U.S. governments director of national intelligence, Avril Haines, said at an event in Washington that there were no indications Chinese President Xi Jinping was poised to take Taiwan by military force.

 - Country: